ecomfe/veui-docs/one/docs/en-US/components/date-picker.md

   | `quarter` | `number` | - | The number of quarters offset. |
   | `year` | `number` | - | The number of years offset. |

-The calculation method sets the base date according to `startOf`, and then adds the offset based on the other fields.
+The calculation method sets the base date according to `startOf`, and then adds the offset based on the other properties.

 You can quickly set shortcut options by combining the following example with `label`.